Early Black Friday deal: SimpliSafe home security systems are now half off

-There are Black Friday deals, and then there are Black Friday deals -- ones that chop up to half off the usual purchase price.
-That's the case with the current deal from SimpliSafe, which is currently offering 50% off any new home security system purchased via the company website now through Cyber Monday.
+While lots of Black Friday dealscontinue through Cyber Monday (or at least the weekend), you'll have to act fast if you want to take advantage of 50% off deals on home security systems by SimpliSafe.
+Head over to the company website before 12:00 a.m.
+Nov.
+30 to order.
 SimpliSafe packages typically start at $230 -- but that drops to $115 with the Black Friday discount.

 Meanwhile, the company's most popular starter kit, "The Essentials," usually retails for $259 -- but you can snag it right now for $130.